cannam/repoint/README.md

  with it.
 This also means it doesn't care what language the source code is in or what build tool you use.

-Vext has one big advantage:
+Vext has one big advantage over "proper" package managers:

  1. It's equivalent to just checking out a bunch of repositories yourself, but with a neater interface.
 That makes it unintrusive,